 Also, please keep in mind that while wearing clear aligners is very different from wearing braces, the importance of retaining your post-treatment results is exactly the same.

 Taking Care of Invisalign Aligners and Clear Retainers

-Brush with a dish soap to prevent cloudiness, have a second toothbrush for dish soap use, don’t boil them, use effervescent tablets to refresh them, use retainer brite to refresh them, don’t bleach them.
+Brush with dish soap to prevent cloudiness, and we recommend you have a second toothbrush for dish soap use.
+Aligners and retainers should not be boiled or bleached – instead, use effervescent tablets or Retainer Brite to refresh them.